HOMESCHOOLING SPECIAL NEEDS

 Targeted website section devoted to special needs homeschooling.
 Included are resources for a wide variety of special education needs.

-Special Assistance for Students with Special Needs Who Want to Attend College or University
+Special Assistance for Students with Special Needs Who Want to Attend College

-Recommended Reading List for Those Considering Home Educating a Child with Special Needs:
+Reading List for Those Considering Home Educating a Child with Special Needs:

 - Home Schooling Children With Special Needs by Sharon Hensley